 Car accidents occur every day, and only rarely result in criminal charges.
 Don’t let the prosecution convince you that their case is ironclad – every case has weaknesses, and vehicular assault cases can be hard to prove.

 Here are some ways that an experienced vehicular assault defense attorney can help you avoid conviction:

-- Your actions were not the proximate cause of the injury.
+- Your actions were not the proximate cause of the injury – Your attorney can challenge the prosecution’s argument that your actions directly harmed someone.
 For example, you may have been speeding in a construction zone, but the resulting injury was caused by something else.

-- You were not driving while under the influence.
-An experienced OVI defense attorney knows how to challenge an aggravated vehicular assault charge.
-For example, your attorney may argue that the breathalyzer test was inaccurate because the officer was not properly trained and administered the test incorrectly.
+- You were not driving while under the influence – An experienced OVI defense attorney knows how to challenge an aggravated vehicular assault charge.
+For example, your attorney may argue that the breathalyzer test was inaccurate because the officer was not properly trained and administered the test wrong.

 It’s important to remember that you have options.
 Depending on your case, you may be able to avoid conviction altogether.
 If you can’t prevent a conviction, a lesser charge with less severe consequences would be more appropriate.